German court convicts ex-IS member in Yazidi girl's death

 Associated Press

-BERLIN (AP) — A former member of the Islamic State group was convicted by a German court on Tuesday of genocide and committing a war crime over the death of a 5-year-old Yazidi girl he had purchased as a slave and then chained up in the hot sun to die.
+BERLIN (AP) — In a landmark trial, a former member of the Islamic State group was found guilty of genocide by a German court Tuesday over the death of a 5-year-old Yazidi girl he had purchased as a slave and then chained up in the hot sun to die.

-The Frankfurt regional court sentenced Taha Al-J., an Iraqi citizen whose full last name wasn’t released because of privacy rules, to life imprisonment and ordered him to pay the girl’s mother 50,000 euros ($57,000).
+The Frankfurt regional court also convicted sentenced Taha Al-J., an Iraqi citizen whose full last name wasn’t released because of privacy rules, of crimes against humanity, war crimes and bodily harm resulting in death.
+The 29-year-old was sentenced to life imprisonment and ordered to pay the girl’s mother 50,000 euros ($57,000).

 German news agency dpa quoted the presiding judge, Christoph Koller, saying it was the first genocide conviction worldwide over a person’s role in the systematic persecution by IS of the Yazidi religious minority.